espocrm/documentation/docs/administration/nginx-server-configuration.md

 ## See also

-To configure a new Virtual Host on Nginx, please read this [guidelines](nginx-virtual-host.md).
+To configure a new Virtual Host on Nginx, read this [guidelines](nginx-virtual-host.md).